 Clients must be prepared to explain how they were injured, the treatment they received and for how long they were off work.
 They should be ready to give a clear account of the problems they experienced, after of the injury.
 If problems were experienced in the weeks or months after an accident, Mr Porter will ask for how long these problems lasted.
 Clients will be asked about present problems, they believe were caused by the accident.
 Medical records do not always provide answers to these questions.
 It is helpful to make some notes before attending.
 Clients are encouraged to bring a family member or a friend with them, who can sit in on the consultation, if the client wishes.
 The presence of a third party is recorded in the medical report.

 Clients are encouraged to bring photographs of their injuries.
 A photograph should be dated and should clearly demonstrate what has been photographed.
 The photograph must identify the person being photographed and should be evenly lighted, without extremes of light and shadow.
 If possible, the photograph should be presented in A4 format.
-If photographs have been taken of the same injury at different times (for example to show how a wound has healed), the position of the camera and the lighting should be identical for each image.
+If photographs have been taken of the same injury at different times (for example to show progression of wound healing), the position of the camera and the lighting should be identical for each image.

 Images taken on a mobile telephone can be e-mailed to Benara Rahman, so that they can be viewed on a large computer screen.
 If at all possible, photographs illustrating the long term effects of an injury and scarring, should be taken by a professional medical photographer.
 Solicitors can arrange for photographs to be taken at the medical illustration department at a hospital near to the client's home.
 High quality medical photography is valuable evidence for the Court; poor quality photography is often worthless as medical evidence.